LINQ Parser Architecture

 The plan records query intent, not SQL text.
 That distinction matters:

-• bindings keep runtime values out of the structural query shape
+- binding declarations keep runtime values out of the structural query shape, while invocation values supply one execution's frozen payload

-• projections are explicit, so SQL projection and row-local projection are not confused
+- projections carry a disposition and, for row-local execution, a normalized recipe, so SQL projection and client-side row-local work are not confused

 That gives DataLinq a contract between parsing and execution.
-SQL is one consumer of the plan, not the plan itself.
+SQL is one consumer of the invocation, not the invocation itself.

 Query Roots And Provider Ownership